 More than 6,000 residents live within a half mile of the planned Green in two of the city’s most densely populated neighborhoods.
 Thousands more work within close walking distance along Broad Street’s rebounding commercial district.
 Directly across Broad Street from the site is the historic William Byrd Hotel, retrofitted as 106 apartments for older adults with low incomes.

 Museum guests, public transit passengers and individuals who live and work nearby will benefit from time spent on the shaded paths and in the casual gathering areas within the only public park located along the 7.6-mile Pulse corridor.

-While the acreage behind the Science Museum is dedicated to organized programming and recreation, the new Broad Street-facing Green is planned with passive recreation in mind.
+While the acreage behind the Science Museum is dedicated to organized programming and recreation, the new Broad Street-facing Green was planned with passive recreation in mind.
 ADA-accessible paths and casual seating areas, shaded by overstory and understory trees, provide opportunities for guests to gather, exercise, reflect and connect.
 Research underscores the multiple mental and physical benefits of spending time in nature.

 The park serves as both a new civic gathering space for the broader community and a place to apply and demonstrate STEM lessons about the positive impact green infrastructure can make on the environment, wildlife, human health and social connectedness.